Are You Ready for Black Friday? 10 Steps Experts Say You Should Take Now

 If you have kids, you can use Black Friday as an opportunity to teach them important lessons about budgeting and patience.

-“Teaching them that we’re not going to just grab the item today — we are going to wait… that’s a big lesson,” explains Southern Savers’ Martin, who has five daughters.
+“Teaching them that we’re not going to just grab the item today — we are going to wait… that’s a big lesson,” explained Southern Savers’ Martin, who has five daughters.

 “Get them involved in the thrill of the hunt and the thrill of the savings… That excitement will hopefully translate to other items they may need to buy later in life.”

-Bottom line?
-“There are a lot of stores carrying a lot of similar things, and the price range is going to be very close,” says Melissa Martin, spokesperson for BlackFriday.com.
+“There are a lot of stores carrying a lot of similar things, and the price range is going to be very close,” said Melissa Martin, spokesperson for BlackFriday.com.

 “And that’s why it’s really important to plan and process your holiday season so you’re not in a frenzy the whole time and can enjoy it.”